Rotorua Skatepark Re-development

 Next steps for Rotorua's new skate park

-During the 2018-2028 Long Term Plan consultation Council signalled to the community that the inner city skate park could be incorporated into the overall design for Kuirau Park upgrades.
+During the 2018-2028 Long Term Plan consultation Council signaled to the community that the inner city skate park could be incorporated into the overall design for Kuirau Park upgrades.

 Once approved the Plan provided funding of $750,000 to further investigate the location and design of the new skate facility within Kuirau Park.